Below is a guide to the holiday, including ways to celebrate it in the city.

 How is the city celebrating Sukkot?

-There are various other events across the five boroughs celebrating Sukkot hosted by local temples and synagogues.
+There are also various other events across the five boroughs celebrating Sukkot hosted by local temples and synagogues.